William A. Hagins

 William Archer Hagins (died June 6, 2012) was an American medical researcher.
 He was chief of the Section of Membrane Biophysics in National Institute of Diabetes and Digestive and Kidney Diseases's Laboratory of Chemical Physics upon his retirement in 2007.
 Hagins and colleagues made the seminal discovery of the dark current in photoreceptor cells.
 This finding became central to understanding how the visual cells worked and led to knowledge of the importance of reattaching a detached retina as soon as possible for continued use.
 As a fellow of Fulbright Program, he'd also served in the United States Navy as a Research Medical Officer.
 He joined NIDDK's Laboratory of Physical Biology in 1958, doing independent research in the Section of Photobiology, headed by Frederick Sumner Brackett.
 Hagins was a mentor to many, particularly through his work with the Brackett Foundation.

 Education

 William A. Hagins was a native Washingtonian, Chevy Chase resident.
-In Stanford University California, he got a bachlor's degree in Biology, and continued to get a master's degree in Anatomy in 1948.
+In Stanford University California, he got a bachelor's degree in biology, and continued to get a master's degree in anatomy in 1948.
 In 1951, he graduated from School of Medical in Stanford University.
 With a Fulbright fellowship, he studied at the physiology laboratory in University of Cambridge, England.
 In 1958, he received his doctorate.